ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When the verifier receives an attached JWS request, it MUST parse and validate the JWS object.
 The signature MUST be validated against the expected key of the signer.
 All required fields MUST be present and their values MUST be valid.
-If the HTTP message request contains a body, the verifier MUST decode the payload of the JWS object and treat this as the HTTP message body.
+All fields MUST match the corresponding portions of the HTTP message.
+For example, the `htm` field of the JWS header has to be the same as the HTTP verb used in the request.

 Note that this proof method depends on a specific cryptographic algorithm, SHA-256, in two ways: the `ath` hash algorithm is hardcoded, and computing the payload of the detached/attached signature